Difference Between Steel And Cast Iron

-Like in every programming language, Matlab has a command that creates a random number or numbers.
-But in Matlab, you can create matrices and vectors that includes randomly created elements inside it.
-In this article, we will show you how to create matrices or vectors that their elements are randomly created.
+Like in every programming language, Matlab® has a command that creates a random number or numbers.
+But in Matlab®, you can create matrices and vectors that include randomly created elements inside it.
+In this article, we will show you how to create matrices or vectors whose elements are randomly created.

 Use of rand() command to create matrices and vectors in Matlab.

-The ‘a’ is a matrice that created by random numbers as shown by orange arrow above in Matlab.
-It is a 3×2 matrix as shown by green arrow above and created with rand() command.
+The ‘a’ is a matrice that created by random numbers as shown above in Matlab®.
+It is a 3×2 matrix as shown above and created with the rand() command.

-Also vector ‘b’ is randomly numbered vector that is created by rand() command again.
-Actually it is a 1×3 matrix but also means it is vector as shown by red arrow and yellow arrow above.
+Also, vector ‘b’ is a randomly numbered vector that is created by the rand() command again.
+Actually, it is a 1×3 matrix but also means it is a vector as shown above.

-These ‘a’ matrix and ‘b’ vector is multiplied with integers as shown by red box above.
-Because rand() command in Matlab, creates random numbers between 0 and 1.
-You can do multiplication as above to obtain number between integers that you want.
-Multiplied vector and matrix could be seen by magenta arrow and blue arrow above.
+These ‘a’ matrix and ‘b’ vectors are multiplied with integers as shown by the red box above.
+Because rand() command in Matlab®, creates random numbers between 0 and 1.
+You can do multiplication as above to obtain a number between integers that you want.
+Multiplied vector and matrix could be seen above.

 Leave your questions and comments below!